Revisiting the Jones eigenproblem in fluid-structure interaction: Numerical results

 \subsection{Jones modes on a disk}

-If $\Omega$ is axisymmetric, the analysis in \autoref{sec:rigidmotions} implies that a shift needs to be added in \autoref{eq:discrete1}.
-On the circle, a different discrete formulation to that for the previous subsection was used.
-The essential condition on the normal trace of the displacement is added to the formulation in \autoref{eq:primal1}.
-The equivalent mixed formulation would then be: find $(\u,p)\in \hh^1(\Omega) \times H^1(\Omega)$ such that

-where $\eta\geq0$ is a stabilization constant.
-For $\eta = 0$, this formulation is obviously equivalent to \autoref{eq:primal1}.
-The stabilization term $\eta\cdot(p,q)_0$ is added only for implementation purposes as the Lagrange multiplier $p$ is being defined on the whole domain $\Omega$.
-Note that this implementation does not require the use of a penalty method to introduce Dirichlet boundary data as we needed for the original formulation \autoref{eq:discrete1}.
-We present numerical results demonstrating this formulation on the disk, where we have used regular triangles.
-A full error analysis of this formulation on curvilinear domains will be presented in future work.

-We consider the unit disk with parameters $\mu = 2$, $\lambda = 1$, and $\rho = 10$.
-As discussed in \autoref{sec:rigidmotions}, an eigenmode associated to the eigenvalue $\kappa_0 = 0$ is added on the circle (2D case) as a consequence of the symmetry of the domain and the condition on the normal trace of the displacement on the boundary. \autoref{fig:spurious} shows the eigenfunction $\u_0$ associated to $\kappa_0$.
+We next present numerical results demonstrating conforming discretizations of both the primal formulation \autoref{eq:primal1} and the mixed formulation \autoref{eq:mixedform} on the disk, where we have used regular triangles.
+We consider the unit disk {$\Omega_4 := B(0,1)$ centered at the origin,} with parameters $\mu = 1$, $\lambda = 1$, and $\rho = 1$.
+As discussed in \autoref{sec:rigidmotions}, an eigenmode associated to the eigenvalue $\kappa_1 = 0$ is added on the circle (2D case) as a consequence of the symmetry of the domain and the condition on the normal trace of the displacement on the boundary. \autoref{fig:spurious} shows the eigenfunction $\u_1$ associated to $\kappa_1$.
 We can see that this displacement is a rigid mode with a pure tangential displacement towards the boundary.
-Even though the boundary of $\Omega_3$ is approximated by straight lines, the rate of convergence of the 4th eigenvalue, $\r(\kappa_4)$, stays around 2 through the different triangulations (see first column in \autoref{table:circle-cube}). {{./images/cvstudyev/}}